avipars/EmbeddedSystems/README.md

 # EmbeddedSystems
-Code for course in embedded systems with arduino and C
+Code for course in embedded systems with Arduino and C